 What is the difference between vegan lo mein and vegan chow mein?
 Not only is vegan lo mein cooked differently than chow mein, but it's also all about the sauce.
 The word Mein, for example, means noodles, but chow mein is fried, while lo mein is stirred or tossed in sauce.
 Those of you who follow my blog know I'm all about the sauce!
 Since everyone puts their spin on recipes, my vegan lo mein recipe is healthy and full of vibrant vegetables.
 And, I made a simple vegan lo mein sauce, which is both oil-free and gluten-free.

 Both chow mein and lo mein are typically made with egg noodles.
 Of course, to make vegan lo mein vegan, we need to make some changes.
-Instead of using egg noodles, I prefer wheat noodles, soba noodles, or linguine works.
+I prefer rice noodles, wheat noodles, soba noodles, or linguine instead of using egg noodles.